thheller/shadow-cljs/README.md

 ## Compilation

-`shadow-cljs` has 2 compilation modes: `:dev` and `:release`. `:dev` will inject a few development helpers for dealing with things like a CLJS REPL and live code reloading.
-In `:release` mode those things will not be included and the code will be optimized by the Closure Compiler.
+`shadow-cljs` has 2 compilation modes:

+* `:dev`, it will inject a few development helpers for dealing with things like a CLJS REPL and live code reloading
+* `:release`, in this mode those things will not be included and the code will be optimized by the Closure Compiler.

 ### Development